 - Fleet Vehicles.
 Take Care of Your Tires | Check Your Number (oil change intervals)

 - Sustainability Best Practices Framework (Resources from the Institute for Local Government).
 The Institute for Local Government’s Sustainability Best Practices Framework offers options for local action in ten areas.
 They are drawn from practical experiences of cities and counties throughout California.
-The options vary in complexity and are adaptable to fit the unique needs and circumstances of individual communities.
+The options vary in complexity and are adaptable to fit individual communities’ unique needs and circumstances.

 - Zero Waste.
 Zero waste is a process and a philosophy that involves a redesign of products and consumption so that all material goods can be reused or recycled—or not needed at all.